amsgames/laravel-shop/README.md

 - `displayPrice` &mdash; Price value formatted for shop display. i.e. "$9.99" instead of just "9.99".
 - `displayTax` &mdash; Tax value formatted for shop display. i.e. "$9.99" instead of just "9.99".
 - `displayShipping` &mdash; Tax value formatted for shop display. i.e. "$9.99" instead of just "9.99".
+- `displayName` &mdash; Based on the model's item name property.
+- `shopUrl` &mdash; Based on the model's item route property.
 - `created_at` &mdash; When the item record was created in the database.
 - `updated_at` &mdash; Last time when the item was updated.